jeffreylau10/hacksg2024/README.md

 this is the repo for Team TBG submission RetireLah! for Hack Singapore 2024

+In this repo, you will have
+1. Our presentation in PDF format

 Tech Stack
 <ul>Front End
  <li>Plain 'ol HTML</li>